YusmelyLG/MyPortal/README.md

 # My Portal
 ## Description
 :writing_hand: I am in the design stage of this project.
-This portal allows you to easyly acces to my content in just one place.
-In just one menu you can scrowll to my recent YouTube videos, YouTube Shorts, acces writen articles and listening to my Podcast.
+This portal allows you to easily access my media content in just one place.
+In just one menu, you can scroll to my recent YouTube videos, YouTube Shorts.
+Access written articles and listen to my Podcast.
-It will give acces to photo library.
-You will also be able to live coment and iniciate a chat with me.
+It will give access to a photo library.
+You will also be able to leave comments and chat with me.

 ## Motivation
 :writing_hand: I recently started a YouTube channel.
-Many of my folowers have limited internet conection what makes difficul to navegate the diferent social media platforms like YouTube, Instagram, Facebook, even my webpage.
-So, I though having a portal that held all the information will be an easy and faster way to acces to all my content.
+Many of my followers have limited internet connection which makes it difficult to navigate the different social media platforms like YouTube, Instagram, Facebook, even my webpage.
+So, I thought that having a portal with all the information will be an easier and faster way to access all my content.

 ## Built With
 :writing_hand: - HTML - CSS - Javascript